jjmstark/bloc/README.md

 bloc init builds a base structure for your blockchain app as well as sets some default parameters values for creating transactions.
 These can be edited in the config.yaml file in your app directory.

+The config.yaml file also holds the app's "appURL".
+This can be configured to point to an isolated test network, or the real Ethereum network.
+You can change this link, which will allow you to build and test in a sandboxed environment, and later re-deploy on the real Ethereum blockchain.

 You will find the following files in your newly created app directory:

 ```